brian-pow/pokemon-adoption-center/README.md

 I created this application as part of a lecture / training module that I led regarding using Apollo Client to access a GraphQL endpoint from a React application.
-It's a mini-game that allows users to create an account, accumulate currency, "adopt" Pokémon, purchase food items in a marketplace, and feed Pokémon with purchased food.
+It's a mini-game that allows users to create an account, accumulate currency, "adopt" Pokémon, purchase food items in a marketplace, and feed Pokémon with purchased food to maintan their health.
 Feel free to give it a go at the link below.
 Pokémon and food selection rotates daily - gotta get lucky to get the good ones.

 **TRY IT OUT HERE:** https://pokepokebp.netlify.app/